 You’ve probably heard by now that video is one of the best ways of engaging audiences online.
-If you’re ready to take the leap and start creating your own video content, here is a quick guide to help keep you on the right path.
+Ready to take the leap and start creating your own video content?
+Here is a quick guide to help keep you on the right path.

 1. With Video, it’s Content First, Brand Second